feedhenry-staff/fh-rest-express-router/README.md

 ## What?
 Why?
 How?

 ### What?
-A node.js module that simplifies RESTful HTTP API creation with the purpose of exposing a backend data store with support for CRUDL operations.
+A node.js module that simplifies and standardises the creation of RESTful HTTP APIs for a mobility development team.

 ### Why?
-Exposing legacy data to mobile devices should be:
+Exposing data to mobile devices should be:

 * Simple
 * Secure